 Personalities are Reduced to Bullet Points

 This is more of an annoyance factor, I admit, but I get tired of seeing basic personality profiles with one set way of behaving.
-There are more than just Peppy and Cranky people in the world.
+There are more than just Peppy and Cranky people in the world, after all.
 How about people who are Peppy later in the day, but Cranky when they've been woken up at the butt-crack of dawn and they haven't had good sleep?
 (Not like that's me or anything...
 LOL)

 Collecting All This Stuff...What's the Point?

-Animal Crossing's world rewards collecting stuff as if it's the most important thing we'll ever do in-game, and indeed our "real" lives do this as well--tips on how to acquire more money, luxurious possessions, and even exotic experiences is the stuff of many a blog, YouTube channel, and self-help book.
+Animal Crossing's world rewards collecting stuff as if it's the most important thing we'll ever do in-game, and indeed our real lives do this as well--tips on how to acquire more money, luxurious possessions, and even exotic experiences is the stuff of many a blog, YouTube channel, and self-help book.
 But what does "collecting" really mean?
-In my experiences, it leads to months and months of cleaning out a loved one's house after they have died and left all these jumbled possessions behind, a snakeskin of a life shed in papers, gadgets, and half-used toiletries.
+In my experiences, it leads to months and months of cleaning out a loved one's house after they have died and left all these jumbled possessions behind, a snakeskin of a life shed in papers, gadgets, trinkets, and half-used toiletries.